-Most bathrooms suffer from a lack of storage, style, or space, but your new bathroom doesn’t have to.
+Most bathrooms suffer from a lack of style, space, or storage but your new bathroom doesn’t have to.
 This brief guide is full of creative and resourceful ways to make sure that your new bathroom has it all.

 - Wall Cabinet or Wall Shelving